 Welcome to our new series Food Science and Human Nutrition (FSHN): Day in the Life!
-This series is part of our innovative UF/FSHN Careers Advancement Project (CAP), which aims to capture what it’s really like to earn degrees in food science, nutritional sciences, and dietetics.
+This series is part of our innovative UF/FSHN Careers Advancement Project (CAP), which captures what it’s really like to earn degrees in food science, nutritional sciences, and dietetics.
 This project will help you develop your fulfilling career, complete with steps on how to achieve your career goals.
 Finally, discover your career passion by learning about the daily lives of professionals in food science and human nutrition.
 Today’s topic: being a food science undergraduate.

 Kicking off our UF/FSHN CAP, we welcome Clarissa Aurelia to the FSHN blog!
 Clarissa is an undergraduate senior pursuing a degree in food science.
 She kindly took time out of her busy schedule to share what a day in her life is like.
 In addition, she discusses her career plans and the staple meals she prepares every day.
 Thanks, Clarissa!